hemisemidemipresent/cyberquincy/parser/README.md

     }
 ```

-`constructor()` only defines the `this` object, common examples include `this.delegateParser`, which is the "base" parser (for example round parser is basically a number parser for examoke)
+`constructor()` is the initializing method for when the parser gets created in the `.parse` arguments and is always invoked in the following way `new ThingParser()`.
+In the case of Parsers, it's good for allowing the command _developer_ to further restrict values from what the defaults already are.

 ### parse()